Veracruz: Pre-Columbian

-During the pre-Columbian era, Veracruz was mainly populated by four indigenous groups: the Huastecs and Otomis in the north, the Totonacs in the north-center, and the Olmecs in the south.
-Archaeological remains of these civilizations are preserved at sites including Pánuco, Castillo de Teayo, El Zapotal, Las Higueras, Quiahuiztlan, El Tajín, Cempoala, Tres Zapotes, and San Lorenzo Tenochtitlán.
+During the pre-Columbian era, Veracruz was populated mainly by four Indigenous groups: the Huastecs and Otomis in the north, the Totonacs in the center north, and the Olmecs in the south.
+Archaeological remains of these civilizations are preserved at sites including Cempoala, Castillo de Teayo, El Tajín, El Zapotal, Las Higueras, Quiahuiztlan, Pánuco, San Lorenzo Tenochtitlán, and Tres Zapotes.

-The first major civilization in the territory of the current state was the Olmecs, centered in the Coatzacoalcos River region.
+The first major civilization in the territory of the current state was that of the Olmecs, centered in the Coatzacoalcos River region.
 Its principal ceremonial site was San Lorenzo Tenochtitlán, with other important centers including Tres Zapotes in the city of Veracruz and La Venta in Tabasco.
 Olmec civilization reached its peak about 2,600 years ago, producing colossal stone heads that remain its most recognizable artistic achievement.
 These ceremonial sites were among the most complex of their era, leading many anthropologists to regard the Olmecs as the "mother culture" of Mesoamerican civilizations.
-Nevertheless, historian John Schmal notes that by 300 BCE, the Olmecs had been "eclipsed by other emerging civilizations in Mesoamerica".
+Nevertheless, historian John Schmal notes that by 300 BCE, the Olmecs had been "eclipsed by other emerging civilizations in Mesoamerica."

 The Totonacs, who continue to exist as a distinct group today, traditionally inhabited a region known as Totonacapan, located between the Cazones and Papaloapan Rivers in northern Veracruz.
-Pre-Columbian Totonacs subsisted on hunting, fishing, and agriculture, cultivating maize, beans, chili peppers, and squash; vanilla beans are also native to the region.
+Pre-Columbian Totonacs subsisted on hunting, fishing, and agriculture, cultivating maize, beans, chili peppers, and squash.Vanilla beans are also native to the region.
 Characteristic artifacts include clay sculptures depicting smiling faces.
-El Tajín, located near Papantla, is a major archaeological site of the Totonacs; however, the culture reached its peak at Cempoala, which is situated about 5 mi inland from the modern port of Veracruz, before falling under Aztec control.
-At the time of the Spanish arrival in 1519, the Totonac population numbered approximately 250,000, distributed across fifty settlements and speaking four dialects, with about 25,000 inhabitants in Cempoala alone.
+El Tajín, located near Papantla, is a major Totonac archaeological site; however, the culture reached its peak at Cempoala, situated about 5 mi inland from the modern port of Veracruz, before falling under Aztec control.
+At the time of the Spanish arrival in 1519, the Totonac population numbered approximately 250,000, distributed across 50 settlements and speaking four dialects, with about 25,000 inhabitants in Cempoala alone.

-The Huastecs traditionally and currently inhabit the far north of Veracruz and extend into Tamaulipas, Hidalgo, San Luis Potosí, Querétaro, and Puebla.
+The Huastecs traditionally inhabited the far north of Veracruz, and still do, extending into Tamaulipas, Hidalgo, San Luis Potosí, Querétaro, and Puebla.
 Their language and agricultural practices are similar to those of the Maya, but only limited architectural and ceramic remains survive from the early Huastec culture.
-The civilization reached its height between 1200 and 1519, prior to Spanish conquest.
+The civilization reached its height between 1200 and 1519 CE, prior to Spanish conquest.

-During the 15th and early 16th centuries, the Aztecs established control over much of Veracruz, dividing the territory into the tributary provinces of Tochtepec, Cuetlaxtlan, Cempoallan, Quauhtochco, Jalapa, Misantla, and Tlatlauhquitepec.
+During the 15th and early 16th centuries, the Aztecs established control over much of Veracruz, dividing the territory into the tributary provinces of Cempoallan, Cuetlaxtlan, Misantla, Quauhtochco, Tochtepec, Tlatlauhquitepec, and Xalapan.
 They valued the region for its vegetation and crops such as cedar, fruit, cotton, cacao, maize, beans, and vanilla.
 The Huastecs were incorporated into the provinces of Atlan and Tochpan.
-However, Totonac resistance to Aztec rule was frequent; as a result, rulers from Axayacatl in 1480 to Moctezuma II in the early 1500s were forced to dispatch troops to suppress uprisings.
+Due to frequent Totonac resistance to Aztec rule, however, rulers from Axayacatl in 1480 to Moctezuma II in the early 1500s were forced to dispatch troops to suppress uprisings.